- About Coverfox

 It is convenient for the individuals as the tax gets deducted automatically.

-Each type of income has its own percentage of tax that is calculated.
-Since TDS is collected at source without the calculation of investment that is eligible for tax deductions, an individual, in that case, has an opportunity to declare and submit his investment proof in order to file a return and claim for the TDS refund.
+The percentage of tax that is calculated is different for each kind of income.
+Since TDS is collected at source without the calculation of investment that is eligible for tax deductions, an individual, in that case, has an opportunity to declare and hand over his proof of investment while filing a return and claiming TDS refund.
 And payments such as the commission, salaries, interest payment, fees to lawyers and freelancers are subject to TDS.

 In case an individual has paid a surplus amount as compared to the liable tax amount, the payee can file a claim for a refund of the excess amount.
 Also, the TDS deductions are calculated based on various factors for individuals from different types of income categories.